Download video (right click "Save as…") MP4 format

 The Reading Centre provides professional learning opportunities that build the capability of school leadership teams and teachers.

-2017 program (PDF, 739KB) is available and requests for recordings of previously delivered webinars can be made by
+Semester One 2018 program (PDF, 486KB) is available and requests for recordings of previously delivered webinars can be made by

 emailing the Reading Centre.